Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

 ## ETH_GAS_LIMIT_DEFAULT

-- Default: 500000
+- Default: _automatically set based on Chain ID, typically 500000_

-The default gas limit.
+The default gas limit for outgoing transactions.
 This should not need to be changed in most cases.
-Certain applications (e.g. keeper) might override this with application-specific gas limits.
+Some job types (e.g. keeper) may set their own gas limit unrelated to this value.

+## ETH_GAS_LIMIT_MULTIPLIER

+- Default: `"1.0"`

+A factor by which a transaction's GasLimit is multiplied before transmission.
+So if the value is 1.1, and the GasLimit for a transaction is 10, 10% will be added before transmission.

+This factor is always applied, so includes Optimism L2 transactions which uses a default gas limit of 1 and is also applied to EthGasLimitDefault.

 ## ETH_GAS_LIMIT_TRANSFER

-- Default: 21000
+- Default: _automatically set based on Chain ID, typically 21000_

-The gas limit to be used for eth->eth transfers.
+The gas limit used for an ordinary eth->eth transfer.

 ## ETH_GAS_BUMP_PERCENT